Natural Language Processing (NLP) SEO: Definition, Tactics & Tools

 How Does NLP Work?

-While natural language processing is a complex topic, we can break it down using a few different steps.
-The entire process involves many different techniques and algorithms to bridge the gap between human language and machine understanding.
-The infographic below summarizes and simplifies these steps:
+While natural language processing is a complex topic, we can break it down into a few different steps.
+The entire process involves a number of techniques and algorithms to bridge the gap between human language and machine understanding.
+The infographic below summarizes and simplifies these six steps:

-1. Text/Audio Preprocessing: Text processing involves tokenization, breaking down text into individual words and removal of common words like “the”, “and,” “is” or words that don’t add meaning to the request.
+1. Text Preprocessing: Text processing involves tokenization, breaking down text into individual words and removal of common words like “the,” “and,” “is,” or words that don’t add meaning to the request.
 During this process, the machine will tag parts of the speech to identify the role of important words to improve its understanding.
+These tags will identify whether the query is intended to answer a question, address an assertion or parse out a collection of keywords.

 2. Feature Extractions: Feature extraction represents the conversion of text and audio data into numeric data that computers can easily understand.
 Some machine techniques included in this stage are TF-IDF (Term Frequency-Inverse Document Frequency) and word embeddings like Word2Vec or GloVe.